-- The BEST reason is because you cannot continue to work IN your business and be successful.
+- The BEST reason is that you cannot continue to work IN your business and be successful.
 You must begin to work ON your business.

-Today there are so many options available, that you do not have to hire in house.
-You can, instead, partner with a virtual professional to be an Assistant, your Social Media Specialist, Bookkeeper, even your Online Business Manager and so much more.
+Today there are so many options available, that you do not have to hire in-house.
+You can, instead, partner with a virtual professional to be an Assistant, your Social Media Specialist, your Bookkeeper, even your Online Business Manager and so much more.

 “Take the Next Step so that YOU can go from Frustration to Satisfaction!” td

 I have learned a few things over the years when hiring virtual professionals for clients.
 It can even be a little scary the first time we set out to do this, maybe even slightly intimidating.
 No need to fear, as I will share some simple steps to help you.
 Perhaps we can all go forward together and take that step of partnering with a new virtual professional to assist us.
 Just remember:

 “A business is a living organism and thrives with movement.”

 Six steps to partnering with virtual professionals: